Now we have a problem in making our power credible, and Vietnam is the place. — President John F. Kennedy, June 1961.

 But don’t ever say: “It was like being in a war zone,” unless you have.
 A well-executed ambush from an entrenched enemy, in my experience, is the worst.
 It is pure Terror.
 The Noise: unimaginable, impossible to overstate.
 The Speed, the Shock, the Carnage, the Pandemonium, again impossible to delineate.
 Then there’s the Smell: cordite, burning flesh and hair, and the copper scent of blood.

-And in store for us this day, this tranquil and pleasant Monday afternoon, were two companies of NVA, estimated at 300, lying in wait for our undermanned platoon, now all of 27 men compliments of our arrival.
+And in store for us this pleasant and serene Monday afternoon were two companies of NVA, estimated at 300, lying in wait for our undermanned platoon, now all of 27 men compliments of our arrival.

-We had advanced about three-hundred meters, in a column formation, when our point man yelled, “Ambush!”
+We had advanced less three-hundred meters, when our point man yelled, “Ambush!”
 In a split second, he was face down — dead.

 Hell was instantly unleashed on the entire platoon from our right flank.

-At close range, 7.62-mm bullets from Soviet PKM machine guns flashed from concealed, dug-in concrete bunkers, ripping and tearing into the men — spitting out death at twice the speed of sound.
+At close range, .51 caliber bullets from Soviet PKM machine guns and 57-mm projectiles from recoilless rifles flashed from concealed, dug-in concrete bunkers, ripping and tearing into the men — spitting out death at twice the speed of sound.

-Deadly snipers in trees aimed their K-44s with deadly accuracy, thumping bullets into the heads and necks of the platoon’s leadership.
-Sixty-mm Mortars with the force of small artillery rained from above, a shock wave of burning steel with shards of white-hot metal propelled 360 degrees in hyper-velocity from Russian RGD 5 fragmentation grenades.
+Snipers in trees aimed their K-44s with deadly accuracy, thumping bullets into the heads and necks of the platoon’s leadership.
+Eighty-one-mm mortars with the force of small artillery rained from above, shock waves from Russian RGD 5 fragmentation grenades, unleashed shards of white-hot metal in a ruthless ring of fire.

-Deadly salvos thundered down on us faster than the speed of sound, like all the NVA in Vietnam was out for us, and not relenting until no American invader remained.
-We would be overrun, survivors would be shot in the head; they would seize our weapons, desecrate our bodies, and use our blood to enrich the red on their NVA flag.
+Deadly salvos of flaming steel thundered down on us faster than the speed of sound, like the entire war was being fought right here, that all the NVA in Vietnam was out for us, and not relenting until no American invader remained.
+We would be overrun, our throats cut, our weapons seized, our body’s desecrated, and our blood used to enrich the red on their NVA flag.

 We were in the cross-hairs of an L-shape ambush, the most efficient and deadly.
 The speed and sound was overwhelming.

 Some of our soldiers made cover behind grave mounds, small palms — anything.
-The not so fortunate screamed and scattered as blood squirted, bones splintered, abdomens exploded, body parts disintegrated, skin burned, and brain matter spilled from heads like corned beef — all in the blink of an eye.
+The not so fortunate screamed and scattered as blood squirted, bones splintered, abdomens exploded, body parts disintegrated, skin burned, and the pink mist of pulverized brain matter sprayed from heads — all in the blink of an eye.

-Before I could react or grasp the melee and chaos that overwhelmed us, a concussion blast threw me into the air and landed me hard, flat on my back, in a small depression on the sandy field.
+Before I could react or grasp the melee and chaos that overwhelmed us, a concussion blast threw me into the air — separating me from my M-16, tape recorder and helmet — and landed me hard, flat on my back, in a small depression on the sandy field.
 The upper part of my chest was stinging like a nest of pissed-off hornets was trapped under my fatigue jacket.

-After sweeping sand from my eyelashes, I spotted an M-16 and helmet at two or three meters to my right, rolled toward them while remaining flat, and clutched the weapon to my chest and lay dead-still, but observant.
+After sweeping sand from my eyelashes, I spotted an M-16 and helmet at two or three meters to my right.
+I rolled toward them, hugging the earth, and clutched the weapon to my chest and lay dead-still, but observant.

 For a brief moment — struck by fear or pain — I couldn’t move.
 My heart pounded in my throat.

 My mortality was in grave danger, and I thought — death was imminent.
 What I was seeing and hearing erased any doubt.
-Screams from the men and sounds from the weapons were irrepressible.
-Soldiers were down all around me, most with obliterated viscera, that no one could survive.
+The sound of men yelling-screaming-crying-dying and the thunder from the weapons were irrepressible.
+Soldiers were down all around me, most with obliterated viscera that no one could survive.
 A blood covered pack of Pall-Mall’s lay alongside one of the men; probably the trooper who was on the chopper with me on the way in.

-In a nanosecond, I recalled special memories like Momma's apple turnovers;Daddy's peanut brittle; my brother teaching me to ride on his new bike; catching my first fish; and riding in Tommie's Tri-Power GTO.
-Dedicating a song, on my radio show, to my girlfriend, and my first date with Marty would all melt away — disappear forever.*
+The quickness of the bullet is slower than the quickness of thought.
+In a nanosecond,* I recalled special memories like Momma's apple turnovers;Daddy's peanut brittle; my brother teaching me to ride on his new bike; catching my first fish; and my first ride in Tommie's Tri-Power GTO.
+Dedicating a song, on my radio show, to my girlfriend, and my first date with Marty would all melt away — disappear forever.
+Although just nineteen, I'd already aged far beyond that, those memories seemed to be a lifetime ago.

-He pulled an M-60 from his dead gunner and gave it to a rifleman for more firepower.
+He pulled an M-60 from his dead gunner, gave it to a rifleman for more firepower, and lobbed hand grenades into enemy positions.

 To aid his wounded comrades — every move drawing enemy fire — he dashed, sometimes crawled, totally exposed through the withering enemy fire, again and again, refusing cover.
 Bullets struck his poncho; streaking lead cracked all around him.

-He found his Platoon Leader with a gunshot wound to the head and was treating him while lying atop the officer for his protection, when he saw who was firing at them, pivoted, took aim and eliminated the shooter, then found his lieutenant — dead.
+Finding his Platoon Leader with a gunshot wound to the head, he gave him a shot of morphine while lying atop the officer for his protection.
+When he saw who was firing at them, he pivoted, took aim and eliminated the shooter, then found his lieutenant — dead.

-One of his two machine gunners was killed, and his Platoon Sergeant, like many others, badly wounded.
+One of his two machine gunners was KIA, and his Platoon Sergeant, like many others, badly wounded.

-Finding his RTO wounded, he provided aid, then grabbed the PRC-25 handset and succeeded in reaching his Company Commander.
+Finding his RTO wounded, he pulled him to a safer spot, provided aid, then grabbed the PRC-25 handset and succeeded in reaching his Company Commander.
 Although they were in the shit too, the Captain said when he heard the cacophony of battle (the ambush) he’d sent third platoon, but they couldn’t find him.
-“All hell is breaking loose, the ‘ville’ is burning all around us, we have dead and wounded, we need help now, and they can’t find us?”
+“All hell is breaking loose, the ‘ville’ is burning all around us, we have dead and wounded, we need help now, and they can’t find us!?”
 Hagemeister shouted.
 Astonished, he said to himself, I’ll find them.
+His face showed fierce determination.

-Our medic dropped the handset, wiped blood on his fatigues, took a breath, rolled his neck, pulled his hands down his face, then promptly got back to the business at hand.
+Our medic dropped the handset, wiped blood on his fatigues, took a breath, rolled his neck, pulled his hands down his face, flexed his jaw muscles, then promptly got back to the business at hand.
 In war, death leaves no room for rest.

-After reassuring his wounded radio operator that he’d be OK and help was on the way, Hagemeister rammed another clip in his M-16, high crawled with it cradled in his arms, pulled himself up on one knee, secured a foothold, and ran a distance through a fusillade of fire — found men from third platoon and returned with them to help us.
+After reassuring his wounded radio operator that he’d be OK and help was on the way, he secured his medical satchel over his shoulder, shoved a fresh clip of 5.56 ammo in his M-16, and high crawled with it cradled in his arms.
+The medic pulled himself up on one knee, secured a foothold, covered his advance with suppressing fire, ran a distance weathering a storm of bullets, and returned with men from third platoon to help us repel the ambush.

 Hot, scared, and thirsty, I was nevertheless encouraged by our superhero.
-I had slithered a few feet from the fallen, steel pot on, head down, M-16 at the ready.
+I had slithered a few feet from the fallen, hugging the earth, steel pot on, M-16 at the ready.

 With the ejection port on the right and me shooting left-handed, the hot brass was flying toward my face like confetti, but stinging like Mississippi fire ants.